kubecost/docs/aws-out-of-cluster.md

 Kubecost provides the ability to allocate out of clusters costs, e.g. RDS instances and S3 buckets, back to Kubernetes concepts like namespace and deployment.
+All billing data remains on your cluster when using this functionality and is not shared externally.

-The following guide provides the steps required to accomplish this.
+The following guide provides the steps required for allocating out of cluster costs.

 ## Step 1: Create an S3 bucket
 [https://docs.aws.amazon.com/AmazonS3/latest/user-guide/create-bucket.html](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/create-bucket.html)